LCAD-UFES/carmen_lcad/src/voice_interface/README.md

 	- Billing account?
 The same json can be used for everybody?
 		- A: To use the Google API you need a billing account.
 Using the same Google account you can create multiple service keys and designate roles to which one.
 	- Try to make the system work with Python3.
 (SOLVED)
 	- Add a timeout to the listen function.
+(SOLVED)
 	- Make sure the packages required by python-pyaudio don't break stuff like the nvidia driver (some 'mesa' related packages are installed).
 	- Change the speak function to send the audio to the speakers without having to save the file in the disk.
 (SOLVED)
 	- Make the speak function synchronous: the function should only finish after the speakers played the sentence.